winstonbullen/DuoCode/README.md

 3. [Make](https://www.gnu.org/software/make/manual/make.html) must be installed to run the commands outlined in the `Makefile`.
 This makes building, testing, and releasing easier.

-4. There must be a `.env` file created alongside `.env.template` in `/backend/` containing some secret keys.
-Please ask the dev team for this file.
+4. There must be a `.env` file created in `/backend/` containing some secret keys.
+Please ask the dev team for this.

 ## Directories